NaPiZip/Online-course-notes/Designing_RESTful_APIs/README.md

 ## Objectives
 These are my notes of the Udacity course `Designing RESTful APIs`.
 I am only covering details which I think are important for me.
 This document is not supposed to be a summary of all the content covered by the course, it's just a centralized place to store information in order to support my learning process.
 A lot of information is online nowadays and I think it's not needed to memorize all details, it's more important to have a solid overview and to know where to look for the details.

-## Lesson1: What's and Why's of APIs
+## Lesson 1: What's and Why's of APIs
 **What are APIs**<br>
 APIs are application programming interfaces, APIs can be described as building blocks of software components or applications.
 A comprehensive metaphor is a wall socket, the socket represents a interface to a service better know as electricity.
 The user is comfortable able to use the service if he is in compliance with the policy of the service provider, meaning if the consumer decides to agree on a contract with a energy provider, then the provider invokes the rights for the user to access the service, though out a defined interface the wall socket.
 The wall socket has specific properties, such as a physical shape for a plug as well as a defined voltage and a maximum current.
 Those properties are defined by the service provider, e.g. the API provider.
 A more formal definition is the following one:<br>